Blobfolio/blob-common/docs/CAST.md

 ## int()

 Typecast to integer.
-This is like `(int)` hinting, but again, will strip out non-numeric data and attempt to convert values like percents, etc.
+This is like `(int)` hinting, but again, will strip out non-numeric data and attempt to convert values like percents, etc. This function will also properly interpret things like `"true"`, `"on"`, etc.

 #### Versions